kb7664/azure-nyc-taxi-data/README.md

 ## Future Improvements

+- Investigate the source and reason for negative values in totalAmount_mean.
+Negative amounts might indicate refunds or corrections.
+Determine if they should be included in the average calculations.
 - Implement batch processing using Apache Airflow for better scalability.
 - Enhance data validation steps.
 - Enhance error handling.